- Minnesota Breeding Bird Distribution

 During the MNBBA, observers reported 551 records of Black-billed Magpies from 7.2% (345/4,781) of the surveyed atlas blocks and from 8.5% (199/2,337) of the priority blocks.
 Breeding was confirmed in 60 atlas blocks (Figures 2 and 3; Table 1).
 The birds were observed in 22 of Minnesota’s 87 counties and were confirmed breeding in 17 counties.
 Nine counties were additions to the list published by Hertzel and Janssen (1998): Becker, Cass, Clearwater, Crow Wing, Itasca, Koochiching, Mahnomen, Norman, and Red Lake.
 The birds remained most abundant in the Tallgrass Aspen Parklands Province but were regular as far east as St. Louis County and as far south as Aitkin County.
 During the atlas there was 1 sighting as far south as southern Stearns County (Figure 2).

-The predicted breeding distribution map generated by combining MNBBA occurrence data with data on climate, habitat availability, and landscape context also shows the Black-billed Magpie’s strong association with the Tallgrass Aspen Parklands Province, extending east into the Agassiz Lowlands Subsection.
+The predicted breeding distribution map generated by combining MNBBA occurrence data with data on climate, habitat availability, and landscape context also shows the Black-billed Magpie’s strong association with the Tallgrass Aspen Parklands Province, extending east into the Agassiz Lowlands Subsection (Figure 4).
 Scattered pockets of predicted moderate and low abundance occur farther east and south of this area, extending to central St. Louis County in the east, and to Morrison and Mille Lacs Counties in the south.

 In the course of 100 years, the Black-billed Magpie has gone from being a rare but regular straggler in western Minnesota to a regular, permanent resident throughout northwestern and north-central Minnesota.
 The changes witnessed in Minnesota likely are part of the species’ recovery from earlier declines and range contractions.
 Prior to European settlement, the magpie had a close relationship with many of the Great Plains tribes, resulting in part from the birds’ habit of following bison hunts and taking advantage of scraps left in each hunt’s wake.
 As bison were slaughtered by the new settlers, the magpie’s range receded (Trost 1999).
 At the same time, its reputation as “vermin” led to wide-scale persecution.
 In North Dakota alone, bounty was paid on approximately 10,500 magpies each year from 1950 through 1956 (Erickson 1957).
 Despite these early setbacks, the bird has expanded its range in a number of areas, including east in Minnesota, south in Arizona, and north in areas of Canada where the unbroken boreal forest has been opened with increasing development (Trost 1999).